Adorable Baby Bunnies Now Available! Text us at 401-252-0166

 Hutches: Outdoor hutches can help reduce odors, as rabbits generally don’t smell unless their cages are not cleaned regularly.
 Urine can create a strong odor if left unattended.
 Outdoor spaces often provide more room than indoor setups and allow for easier management of rabbit droppings, which can be valuable as garden fertilizer.
 With wooden hutches, waste falls through, keeping the bedding cleaner.
 However, be cautious with wire-bottomed hutches, as large gaps can potentially injure your bunny.

 Rabbits are sensitive to temperature extremes.
 They cannot tolerate temperatures above 75°F, especially in direct sunlight, where heat stroke is a risk.
-Similarly, they are not comfortable in temperatures below 50°F. Ensure they have adequate shade and heating/cooling options, or consider moving them indoors if necessary.
+Similarly, they are not comfortable in temperatures below 50°F if not provided proper hides.
+Ensure they have adequate shade and heating/cooling options, or consider moving them indoors if necessary.

 Playpens: Indoor playpens are excellent for giving your bunny more space to explore and for bonding time.
 Make sure the area is bunny-proofed to prevent accidents, such as chewing on electrical cords.
 Indoor playpens offer a safer, controlled environment, protecting your bunny from outdoor predators.